 FYI, you can still be romantic in a long distance relationship.
 In fact, the whole “two lovers torn apart by geographical distance” thing can make your relationship seem even more romantic.

 You know, like the olden days.
 Swoon.

-Sending each other cute gifts when you’re in a long distance relationship is another way of letting the other person know that you’re thinking of them.
-This is regardless of whether it’s a special occasion or not.
+Sending each other cute gifts can be useful in terms of how to make a long distance relationship work.
+It’s another way of letting the other person know that you’re thinking of them constantly.

 The gift in question can be something virtual if you’re on a tight budget.
-However, receiving something physical through the post can mean so much more when you’re so far apart (like Christmas has come early!).
+However, receiving something physical through the post can mean so much more when you’re so far apart.
+(It’s like Christmas has come early!)

-For example, I once sent Nathan these cute retro prints from Printiki (*) for Valentine’s Day.
+For example, I once sent Nathan some retro prints of some of our best memories for Valentine’s Day.
 They illustrated our relationship and all the things we’d done and places we’d been together so far.
 And he really loved and appreciated them!

 Presuming you don’t want to be in long distance relationship forever (I mean – who does, right?), make sure you’re both open and honest with each other with regards to your future plans.

 It’s important to keep the lines of communication open, talk about adapting your situation regularly and both work towards a common end goal.